Toggle: English / Spanish

 - or scan of the brain

-Traditionally, surgery has been the main treatment for craniopharyngioma.
-However, radiation treatment instead of surgery or along with a smaller surgery may be the best choice for some patients.
+The goal of the treatment is to relieve symptoms.
+Usually, surgery has been the main treatment for craniopharyngioma.
+However, radiation treatment instead of surgery or along with a smaller surgery may be the best choice for some people.

-In tumors that cannot be removed completely with surgery alone, radiation therapy is usually necessary.
-If the tumor has a classic appearance on CT scan, a biopsy may not be necessary if treatment with radiation alone is planned.
+In tumors that cannot be removed completely with surgery alone, radiation therapy is used.
+If the tumor has a classic appearance on CT scan, a biopsy may not be needed if treatment with radiation alone is planned.

 Stereotactic radiosurgery is performed at some medical centers.

-This tumor is best treated at a center with experience in treating patients with craniopharyngiomas.
+This tumor is best treated at a center with experience in treating craniopharyngiomas.

-In general, the prognosis for patients with craniopharyngioma is good, with an 80-90% chance of permanent cure if the tumor can be completely removed with surgery or treated with high doses of radiation.
-Most recurrences occur within the first 2 years after surgery.
+In general, the outlook is good.
+There is an 80% to 90% chance of a cure if the tumor can be completely removed with surgery or treated with high doses of radiation.
+If the tumor returns, it will most often come back within the first 2 years after surgery.

-Most of the problems with hormones and vision do not improve with treatment, and sometimes the treatment may even make them worse.
+Most of the problems with hormones and vision do not improve with treatment.
+Sometimes, the treatment may even make them worse.

-In patients where the tumor is not completely removed, the condition may recur.
+When the tumor is not completely removed, the condition may return.